 - Rheumatoid arthritis (RA).
 RA is an autoimmune disease—the body attacks its own bone and cartilage.
 RA usually affects both knees.
 Symptoms include pain, swelling, tenderness, stiffness, and general fatigue.
 RA’s cause is unknown.

 - Posttraumatic arthritis.
 Arthritis that develops after an accident or injury.
 Common causes include knee fractures and ligament, cartilage, and tendon tears.

 Knee arthritis is a chronic condition—it can be managed but not cured.
 An early diagnosis is the key to effective treatment.
-Orthopaedic Institute of Central Jersey (OIOCJ) specialists are fellowship trained and board-certified.
+Orthopaedic Institute of Central Jersey (OICJ) specialists are fellowship trained and board-certified.
 They accurately diagnosis OA, RA, and posttraumatic arthritis.

 How is Knee Arthritis Treated?

 A combination of nonsurgical treatment options is used to treat mild to moderate knee arthritis.
 OICJ specialists commonly prescribe: